mozilla/doorman/examples/README.md

 # Configuration Examples

-## Superusers with Doorman tags
+## Doorman tags

+For example, you can use Doorman to maintain a carefully curated list of people who should become "superusers" when they log in to a certain service.
+This means the service doesn't have to build the functionality to promote and demote superusers.

-We define a tag ``superuser`` and use it in principals in policies rules.
+To do that, we define a tag ``superuser`` along with the principals it applies to in the service configuration.
+And then in the policies rules, we refer to this tag as the ``tag:superuser`` principal.

 ```yaml